Online Homeschool Programs

-While there are numerous reasons as to why a parent would want to explore other educational options for their child, many are unaware of the clear differences between homeschooling and cyber charter schools.
+While there are numerous reasons as to why a parent would want to explore other educational options for their child, many are unaware of the clear differences between homeschooling and online homeschool programs.
 With that said, let’s take a look at the key differences between both of these educational options and the advantages one may have over the other.

 Teachers & Faculty

-While the concept of getting an education at home is relatively the same, the structure of education can be vastly differ between homeschooling and attending a cyber charter school.
+While the concept of getting an education at home is relatively the same, the structure of education can be vastly differ between homeschooling and online homeschool programs.
 For instance, at 21st Century Cyber Charter School (21CCCS), all the teachers are highly qualified, certified by the state of Pennsylvania, and hold college degrees.
 Plus, there are other certified faculty members from guidance counselors to staff administrators and more.

 Public cyber charter schools implement a curriculum that is set and approved by the state, in which 21CCCS specifically bases their programs on the Pennsylvania Core Standards.
 Furthermore, online cyber charter schools can individualize the curriculum to suit the students’ learning style and varying academic level.
 In addition, they provide for a full range of courses that can encompass not only the core subjects, but delve into world languages, honors/AP level studies and much more.